-Template files are hosted in the
+Template files are located in the

-templates directory of the theme.
+templates directory of the theme:

-There are two different file types you can use for a theme template:
+There are two different file types you can use for a theme template: JSON and Liquid.

 If you want to use sections in a template, then you should use a JSON template.